 If you have a hearty herb garden, this is the perfect way to use it.
 I happen to have rosemary and lemon thyme in my garden so I tied those two together for this recipe.
 While rosemary is not typically included in chicken and rice soup, it’s one of my favorite herbs.
 I thought it worked great for this dish.

-You can easily make this soup vegan by leaving out the chicken and using vegetable broth.
+You can easily make this chicken and brown rice soup vegan by leaving out the chicken and using vegetable broth.
 In this case, I would add something hearty, like chopped kale, in the last 10 minutes of cooking.
 This allows it to soften a bit.
 I like to recommend using fresh kale over spinach, which I think can get kinda mushy in soups.

 Unfortunately I find that rice and pasta doesn’t freeze and reheat well as far as texture goes.
 If you want to freeze this, you could leave out the rice when you cook it, but that kind of defeats the whole purpose.

 This chicken and brown rice soup is very easy to make and combines fresh herbs with rotisserie chicken for a comforting flavor.
 Gluten and dairy free, it's the perfect cozy soup.

 - 1 tablespoon olive oil

 - 2 large carrots, chopped or about 10 baby carrots chopped

 - 1 bay leaf